...

 How do you set a project budget?

-The budget is where the realistic picture of your project begins, and we won’t start a project without one; budgets typically start at $120/sq ft for furnishings, accessories, and design fees.
+The budget is where the realistic picture of your project begins, and we won’t start a project without one; budgets typically start at $220/sq ft for furnishings, light fixtures, decorative materials, accessories, and design fees.
 A budget is a map that shows us how we can do the best job for you.
 We will walk you through the process of budgeting based on our extensive experience with interior design.
 We find that our clients may know how much they want to invest, but may not know what is a reasonable budget for furnishings and fees for a project like yours.
 We guide you through this process.
 Here’s a link to a website that provides resources about interior design so that you can be more aware of typical budget guidelines.
 What you choose to invest in is your choice.
 Perhaps your comfort level is less than what Home Trust suggests.
 Our goal is to work within your investment range.

 Sincerely,